 Well… I don’t know.

 I’m pretty skeptical about whether anything spiritual exists outside of our minds.
 What I do know is that people can have powerful, useful experiences through spiritual practice.
-So I meditate and perform other practices, and enjoy the benefits without getting hung up on what’s real and what’s in our minds.
+So I meditate and perform other practices, and enjoy the benefits without getting hung up on what’s “out there” and what’s in our minds.

 If the gods do exist I’d like to find them on my travels.
 In fact, that’s kind of my goal: to meet the gods.
 Here’s the latest report on how that’s going, one of my most popular articles ever.